Software-enthusiast1/Proxinator/README.md

 If you would like to quit, go to the terminal and press CTRL+C
 \
 # TODO
-Allow support for https and not just http\
 Fetch CSS Styling and embeded HTML\
 Allow links to work\
 Make it look nicer